pierrotsmnrd/grabKit/README.md

 The demo application included in the project is ready to use.

-To use GrabKit in your own applications, there are two steps :

-* The installation, described in the wiki [here](https://github.com/pierrotsmnrd/grabKit/wiki/How-to-install-GrabKit)
-* The configuration
+### Installation

+To install and setup GrabKit in your project, follow the [detailled instructions in the wiki](https://github.com/pierrotsmnrd/grabKit/wiki/How-to-install-GrabKit)

 ### Configuration